De Havilland Express: Technical deficiencies

 Seriously lacking in directional stability, the D.H.86s were frequently in trouble.
-On 19 October 1934 Holyman's VH-URN Miss Hobart was lost in Bass Strait with no survivors.
+On 19 October 1934 Holyman's VH-URN Miss Hobart was lost in the Bass Strait with no survivors.
 Flotsam that may have been wreckage from the aircraft was seen from the air three days later but surface ships failed to locate it in rough seas; the aircraft had effectively vanished.
-At the time Miss Hobart disappeared it was thought that an accident may have occurred when Captain Jenkins and the wireless operator/assistant pilot Victor Holyman (one of the proprietors of Holyman Airways) were swapping seats midflight.
+At the time Miss Hobart disappeared it was thought that an accident may have occurred when Captain Jenkins and the wireless operator/assistant pilot Victor Holyman (one of the proprietors of Holyman's Airways) were swapping seats midflight.
 However, following the loss of Qantas' VH-USG near Longreach four weeks later while on its delivery flight, it was found that the fin bias mechanisms of the crashed aircraft and at least one other were faulty, although it is doubtful that this had any direct bearing on the accidents other than perhaps adding to the aircraft's lack of inherent stability.
 Further investigation revealed that VH-USG had been loaded with a spare engine in the rear of the cabin, and that one of the crew members was in the lavatory in the extreme aft of the cabin when control was lost.
 It was theorised that the centre of gravity was so far aft that it resulted in loss of control at an altitude too low for the pilot to recover (the aircraft was at an estimated height of 1000 ft prior to the crash).

 On 2 October 1935 Holyman's VH-URT Loina was also lost in Bass Strait, again with no survivors.
 This time a significant amount of wreckage was recovered from the sea and from beaches on Flinders Island.
 Investigation of the wreckage revealed a section of charred carpet on a piece of cabin flooring from just ahead of the lavatory door.
 It was thought possible that a small fire from a dropped cigarette had led to someone running aft suddenly to stamp it out – a sudden change in weight distribution that could lead to fatal loss of directional control while the aircraft was on a low-speed landing approach.